 - Opening Times: Daily, 7:30 AM- 10 PM.

 - Entrance Fee: 3 OMR

 Watch the sunset at Birkat Al Mouz abandoned watchtower

-You may think that you had enough of the mud-houses for the past couple of days, but I am so glad we made our way to Birkat Al Mouz- another fantastic completely off the beaten path abandoned village.
-Birkat Al Mouz ruins although often overlooked by tourists was one of my favorite spots on our Oman road trip.
+You may think that you had enough of the mud-houses for the past couple of days, but I am so glad we made our way to Birkat Al Mouz- another fantastic completely off-the-beaten path abandoned village.
+Birkat Al Mouz ruins although often overlooked by tourists were one of my favorite spots on our Oman road trip.

 It takes only 30 minutes to drive to Birkat al Mouz from Jibreen castle.
-We reached the mud-village just before the sunset.
+We reached the mud village just before sunset.
 With not much time left to explore we rushed up to the ruins of an old watchtower.
 Panoramic views opening up from the top of the abandoned villages were incredible during sunset time.
-Since the positioning of Birkat Al Mouz is similar to Al Hamra, we got the best light painting the settlement in rich orange hues.
+Since the positioning of Birkat Al Mouz is similar to Al Hamra, we got the best light painting of the settlement in rich orange hues.